Nehru Science Centre

-Nehru Science Centre, conceived as a Science & Technology Museum in late sixties, took final shape as India's largest interactive science centre in 1977 to match the world trends in such public institutions.
+Nehru Science Centre, conceived as a Science & Technology Museum in late 1960s, took final shape as India's largest interactive science centre in 1977 to match the world trends in such public institutions.
 The centre opened its first semi-permanent exhibition `Light & Sight' in 1977 followed by the world's first ever Science Park in 1979, during the International Year of the child.
 The full- fledged science centre was finally opened to public on 11 November 1985 by Prime Minister Rajiv Gandhi.

 National Council of Science Museums (NCSM), the parent body of Nehru Science Centre, Mumbai, with its 29 Science Centres / Museums all over the country, has the best infrastructure and skilled manpower to conceptualise, design, develop and organise high quality science exhibits and other related educational programmes and activities.